MyHubAlex/feathers-guide/offline/realtime-setup.md

 npm run build
 npm start
 ```
-and then pointing a browser at `localhost:3030`.
+Then point a browser at `localhost:3030`.

 A snapshot of the remote service is made to the client when replication starts.
 ```text